gstipi/hnlive/README.md

 ### `HNLive.Api`

 [`HNLive.Api`](lib/hnlive/api.ex) contains the required functionality for querying the [HackerNews API](https://github.com/HackerNews/API), in particular the `v0/newstories` and `v0/updates` endpoints.
-To retrieve many stories concurrently, `Task.async/Task.await` is used.
+To retrieve many stories concurrently, `Task.async/Task.await` are used.

 I rely on the `:max_connections` setting of the `hackney` pool used by `HTTPoison` to limit the number of concurrent queries in flight to 30 (`:max_connections` is set when starting the hackney pool as part of the supervision tree in `HNLive.Application`).